aishaElGhazaly/aishaElGhazaly/README.md

 ---

-## 🌱 What I’m Currently Learning
+## 🌱 What I’m Currently Working Towards
-- ⚛️ React + Node.js
-- 📚 Vector Databases & RAG
+- 🐦 Deploying Finch on AWS
+- 🐳 Using Docker for packaging and reproducibility
+- 🚀 Moving projects into production environments
+- ⚙️ Automating workflows with n8n
-- 🤖 Fine-tuning LLMs
+- 🤖 Serving and optimizing ML models

 ---